Adverse selection: Adverse selection in game theory

 The crisis of various financial markets makes people pay more and more attention to the market analysis of markets with adverse selection, especially the credit market and insurance market.
 Most of the current market analysis on competitive equilibrium market with adverse selection is based on the research results of Rothschild and Stiglitz (1976).
 We can also add adverse selection to a broad form of competitive market games.
 It allows companies to offer any limited contract, as well as a price differential subsidy.
 At the same time, the company pulled out of the market after initial contract offers were observed.
 In such cases, Netzer, Nick and Florian (2014) proved that perfect equilibrium in subgames always exists.
 When the withdrawal is costless, the set of equilibrium outcomes may correspond to the entire set of feasible contracts.
 We then focus on robust equilibria that continue to exist for small withdrawal costs.
 Netzer, Nick and Florian (2014) suggested that the Miyazaki—Wilson contracts are the unique, robust equilibrium outcome in this case.

 Adverse selection in business

-In the silent battlefield of business, the relationship between buyers and sellers often encounters information asymmetry.
+In business dealings, buyers and sellers often encounter information asymmetry.
 For example, manufacturers may generally be more accurate than suppliers in predicting demand for their products.
 Another example is the acquisition of a company in which senior management of the target company has a deeper understanding of the information and value of the company's intangible assets than the acquirer.
 However, most of the theoretical research on the contract between buyer and seller assumes that private information is unverifiable.
 Therefore, informed buyers can make arbitrary claims about subjective information parameters.
 Patrick (2014) believes that private information is verifiable in practice.
-He found that in the case of provable information, the expected total surplus can be strictly minuscule in unprovable information.
-In cases where the buyer may have some provincial probability of private information and opportunistic washing of the phone, the buyer may privately decide whether to obtain the information for strategic reasons.